Oracle® Data Guard Broker 11g Release 2 (11.2) E40771-05 |

 Primary database state transitions

-When transitioning the primary database to the TRANSPORT-ON state, the broker sets up redo transport services to all broker-managed standby databases using the redo transport-related properties of the standby databases (see Section 4.4 for the list of all redo transport-related properties).
-Redo transport services setup is done by setting the LOG_ARCHIVE_DEST_n and LOG_ARCHIVE_DEST_STATE_n initialization parameters on the primary database, and the LOG_ARCHIVE_CONFIG initialization parameter on all databases (primary or standby).
+initialization parameter on all databases (primary or standby).
 If necessary, the broker also sets up the data protection mode of the database to match the protection mode recorded in the broker configuration file.
 Finally, if the database is open, the broker switches a log for each thread to initiate redo transport services.

-When transitioning the primary database to the TRANSPORT-OFF state, the broker turns off redo transport services to all broker-managed standby databases by resetting the LOG_ARCHIVE_DEST_STATE_n initialization parameter.
+n initialization parameter.
 Transmission of redo data to all broker-managed standby databases is stopped.
 Log files continue to be archived at the primary database.

 If the primary database is an Oracle RAC database, the broker configures redo transport services on all primary instances with the exact same settings.